-During the first formal public comment period, the Department had proposed to This subsection is proposed to be amended to incorporate by reference Chapter X13 (ten) of the AAFCO Pet Food and Specialty Pet Food Labeling Guide (revised May 2016), which was created by AAFCO to clarify the AAFCO OP labeling guidelines and provide examples for producers.
-The Department had proposed proposes incorporating by reference this chapter of the Labeling Guide as it discusses and provides examples of labels that use the terms natural and human grade.
-Incorporation of this section will increase clarity and consistency for regulated parties and will facilitate enforcement by the Department by providing examples of compliant labels.
+During the first formal public comment period, the Department had proposed to incorporate by reference Chapter X13 (ten) of the AAFCO Pet Food and Specialty Pet Food Labeling Guide (revised May 2016), which was created by AAFCO to clarify the AAFCO OP labeling guidelines and provide examples for producers.
+The Department had proposed incorporating by reference this chapter of the Labeling Guide as it discusses and provides examples of labels that use the terms natural and human grade.
 However, because the AAFCO guidelines may be revised soon, the Department does not wish to incorporate by reference because that could cause confusion and inconsistency for the processed pet food industry should a newer version be released soon.